MongoDB Inc. (MDB) Reports Exceptional Q2 2024 Results Amid Chal

 Financial Outlook

-For the third quarter, MongoDB expects revenue to be in the range of $400 million to $404 million.
+For the third quarter, MongoDB Inc (MDB, Financial) expects revenue to be in the range of $400 million to $404 million.
 For the full fiscal year 2024, the company expects revenue to be in the range of $1.596 billion to $1.608 billion.

-The company is also raising its non-Atlas revenue estimate for the rest of the year, reflecting increased confidence in its run-anywhere strategy.
-MongoDB plans to continue investing to pursue its long-term opportunity, despite the challenging macroeconomic environment.
+MongoDB Inc (MDB, Financial) is also raising its non-Atlas revenue estimate for the rest of the year, reflecting increased confidence in its run-anywhere strategy.
+The company plans to continue investing to pursue its long-term opportunity.